wyzjack/wyzjack.github.io/_pages/about.md

 News
 ======
 * 08/2022: Our papers on video anomaly detection is accepted by ICDM 2022.
-* 08/2022: I am honored to receive SIGIR Student Travel Grant.
 * 08/2022: Our papers on unsupervised anomaly detection and semi-supervised domain adaptation are accepted by CIKM 2022.
 See you in Atlanta!
 * 05/2022: I start my summer research internship at [**MERL**](https://www.merl.com/).
 * 04/2022: Our paper on cross-domain few-shot learning is accepted by IJCAI 2022.